gamekit-developers/gamekit/Samples/LogicDemo/ReadMe.txt

 ///////// Pathfinder & navigation-mesh////////////////////////

-<N> Creates navigation mesh
+<N> Creates navigation mesh.
+	Everytime objects change position (for example drag&drop boxes) a new navigation mesh has to be created.

-<LEFT CTRL> + <F> Find path from momo position to hit position.
+<LEFT CTRL> + <F> Find path from momo position to the mouse hit position.
 (If the navigation mesh does not exist then it will create it)

 ///////////////Momo control///////////////////////////////////

-By default there is a track node (for the camera) that follows momo orientation and translation.
-(Camera will not follow momo when <LEFT CTRL> is pressed)

 <MOUSE MOVE>
 	Rotates camera around Momo.